BA Thesis Timeline

 Autumn or Winter Quarter 4th Year

 Enroll in required ENGL 29900 Independent BA Paper Preparation Course.
-This class is required for Majors in the Intensive Track writing a BA Thesis and requires approval from the Director of Undergraduate Studies for enrollment and arrange for appropriate faculty supervision.
+This class is required for Majors in the Intensive Track writing a BA Thesis and requires approval from the Director of Undergraduate Studies and your Faculty Thesis Advisor for enrollment.
 The course does not have regular meeting times or assignments, but rather gives you credit for the independent work you’ll be doing on your BA Thesis project Grades are typically submitted in the Spring quarter, even if the course has been taken earlier.
+To enroll, fill out the College Reading and Research Consent Form and turn it into the Registrar's office.
+For questions about the process, please contact the Student Affairs Administrator.

 Autumn Quarter 4th Year